ttomrp/CS400/super-train-proposal/CollaborationAnalyzer/README.md

 Team Members:
- Adam Cook - x-Team 4,
+ Adam Cook - x-Team 4, cook29@wisc.edu
- Felix Lin - x-Team 4,
+ Felix Lin - x-Team 4, flin45@wisc.edu
- Tomas Perez - x-Team 4,
+ Tomas Perez - x-Team 4, tperez7@wisc.edu
- Matthias Schmitz - x-Team 4,
+ Matthias Schmitz - x-Team 4, mjschmitz6@wisc.edu
- Jon McMahon - x-Team 5
+ Jon McMahon - x-Team 5, jmmcmahon4@wisc.edu

 Import file info:

+ - Import (and export files) should be in .tsv (tab-separated values) format.
+You'll need columns for Artist, Track Title, Genre, and optionally Remixer for the import to be successful.
+Each column can be in whatever column position, e.g. Artist doesn't need to be the first column. the import process will find it based on the header name, so you need to have a header and the column header names need to exactly match what the program expects.

- - MainMusicLibraryFile.txt is the full music library intended for use with the app
+ - MainMusicLibraryFile.txt is the full music library intended for use with the app.
+You can specify it as the 1st command line parameter to load it (or another import file of your choice) when the application starts.

- - MusicLibraryTestIn.txt is a smaller portion of the library you can test with
+ - MusicLibraryTestIn.txt is a smaller portion of the library that can be easier to test simple operations with.

  - DegreesOfSeparationAnalysis.txt can be copied into Excel.
-Read it to find good test cases for degrees of separation.
+Read it to find good test cases for degrees of separation when using MainMusicLibraryFile.txt imported into the app.
 It lists the longest shortest path from each artist to another artist.
 Exact path may vary in the actual app, but the number should match.